Last updated: October 03, 2024

 Maintain stable finances

-Maintaining consistent financial practices throughout the mortgage application process.
+Maintain consistent financial practices throughout the mortgage application process.
 Avoid unnecessary large purchases or major financial changes that could raise concern for lenders and impact your mortgage approval.

 Consider a co-borrower or joint applicant

 If your income is not sufficient to meet the lender’s requirements, you may want to consider applying with a co-borrower.
-If you are exploring this possibility, take time to understand the implications of entering into a contract with a co-borrower and be clear about responsibility for paying back the mortgage to avoid a negative impact on everyone’s finances.
+If you are exploring this possibility, take time to understand the implications of entering into a contract with a co-borrower and be clear about responsibility for paying back the mortgage to avoid a possible negative impact on everyone’s finances.

 Shop around for the best mortgage rates